michael-at-boost/acf-heading-field/README.md

 Release candidate for v1.
 Seems to be working fine but hasn't been battle tested.
 Thanks for submitting any issues that you come across.

+## TODO
+integrate the picker dropdown into the textbox so it can function as a regular text input with subtle heading options then it can be used for every single text input in the site and look more streamlined.